-Note 29.15 Disclosure of penalties imposed by RBI and other regulators
+Note 29.15 Disclosure of penalties imposed by RBI and other regulators the year - The Company has not got its credit rating done by any rating agency.

-During the financial year ended 31 March 2021, no penalties have been imposed by RBI and other regulators (31 March 2020: Nil).
+During the financial year ended 31 March 2024, no penalties have been imposed by RBI and other regulators (31 March 2023: Nil).

-Note 29.17 Ratings assigned by credit rating agencies and migration of ratings during the year
+Note 29.16 Ratings assigned by credit rating agencies and migration of ratings during